estebanvenghi/Single-and-Multiple-OC-Fault-Diagnosis-in-Electric-Drives-via-Zero-Current-Interval-Analysis/README.md

 both with and without inverter faults.

 To reproduce the results, first run the MATLAB script named “leer_ensayo_X_f.m.”
-Then, execute the Excel file “generico_f.xls.”
+Then, execute the file “generico_f.xls.”
 Finally, run the MATLAB script “graficar_ENSAYOX_f.m.”

 For proper execution, make sure to set the working directory to the folder that contains these files, along with the documentation available in the “Datos” folder.
 Note that the “Datos” folder also includes the experimental datasets and the MATLAB script “param_MI_LV.m,” which defines the parameters of the motor used in the experiments.